vmoroz/node/doc/api/embedding.md

 > Stability: 1 - Experimental

-This is an opaque pointer that represents a Node.js platform.
+This is an opaque pointer that represents a Node.js platform instance.
+Node.js allows only a single platform instance per process.

 ##### `node_platform_flags`